TalNesher/assignment2IntroToDataScience/README.md

 Installation:

-Download the program files from the repository; a zip file of the datasets is also included.
+Download the program files from the repository; a folder with the datasets is also included.

 Install Python 3.6 or higher.

 Install the required Python libraries: numpy and matplotlib.

 Command: pip install numpy matplotlib.

+Make sure the root to the files is maching thire location on your machine.